Introduction

 Which Colleges Have the Most Medical School Applicants?

-In the 2022-2023 academic year, the colleges that supply the most medical school applicants according to the Association of American Medical Colleges might surprise you.
+In the 2024-2025, the colleges that supply the most medical school applicants according to the Association of American Medical Colleges might surprise you.

 - Texas A & M University, College Station, TX: 579